(Last updated on 30 August 2022)

 The villagers in Maeklong rely upon fishing as their main source of income and the market is a way to sell their daily catch.
 Later, officials decided to build a railway to build to easily distribute their catch to other provinces throughout Thailand, but the market still remains despite the tracks cutting straight through it.

 Budget Day Trip to Maeklong Railway Market

 Go on a day trip to this market and enjoy one of the unique experience like no others around the world.
 Locally known as Rom Hup Market that literally means ‘Folding Umbrella’ Market.
-Local sellers set their stores right next to the railway tracks near Maeklong Station, with umbrellas to protect themselves, the food and vegetables they sell from the sun.
+Local sellers set their stores right next to the railway tracks near Maeklong Station, with umbrellas to protect themselves and the food and vegetables they sell from the sun.

 - Time Arrival 8.30 a.m., 11.10 a.m., 2.30 p.m. and 5.40 p.m.